MUSEUM IN NATURE

 The museum in nature is an imaginary project with no specific location, self-initiated project, an exercise.

 Respecting the laws of nature, we tried to design an object that combines simple lines and purity of form that are united in the ethereality of modern expression, in the harmonious relationship between space and nature.

 The idea for the project is based on Coop Himmelblau’s thoughts.
 The famous architect claimed that architecture must release the same amount of energy as a whale does when jumps from the sea.
-And that is why the museum is round and curved shaped, just like a whale.
+And that is why the museum is round and curve-shaped, just like a whale.

 The Museum of nature is conceived as a pure form, and the bearing part is a simple, lattice-shaped membrane.
 The construction of the museum rests on two vierendel girders – two facades between which are crucified load-bearing plate.
 The object stands at one point and is in some kind of counterpoint.
 The museum is built from steel and glass.
 The interior of the museum is characterized by large open spaces with sidewalls made of glass which enable a sufficient amount of sun and daylight to exhibited objects.